danscotson/ScaleBarIT/README.md

 ### Third-party libraries

-This software reuses and modifies code from https://github.com/wlepage/parseTescanmetadata (parseTescanmetadata) to parse TESCAN Mira 3 Header files to extract metadata. parseTescanmetadata is licensed under an Apache 2.0 License.
+This software reuses and modifies code from:

+1) https://github.com/wlepage/parseTescanmetadata (parseTescanmetadata) to parse TESCAN Mira 3 Header files to extract metadata. parseTescanmetadata is licensed under an Apache 2.0 License.